A Spatial Modeling Approach for Linguistic Object Data: Analysing dialect sound variations across Great Britain: Model and Estimation

 where the expression inside the expectation is understood to be equal to zero if $X = \mu$.
 The denominator in \eqref{eq:ds-cov-as-regularized-cov} reveals that the square-root of the $d_S$-covariance can be viewed as a regularized version of the usual covariance.
 Furthermore, it also reveals that unlike the Euclidean covariance, the $d_S$-covariance does not behave in the usual way under linear transformations: $\cov_{d_S}(AX) \neq A \cov_{d_S}(X) A^\tp$ for general linear transformations $A$.
-However, if we introduce the new families of square-root metrics $d_{S, A}(C,D) = \HSnorm{ \sqrt{ACA^\tp} - \sqrt{ADA^\tp}}$, where $C,D$ are $p \times p$ symmetric positive semi-definite matrices and $A$ is a $n \times p$ matrix, we have the following result, proved in Appendix~\ref{app:technical-results}. \begin{prop} Let $A$ be a $n \times p$ matrix, and $X \in \bR^p$ be a random element with $\ee \rpnorm{X} < \infty$.
-Then $\cov_{d_S}(AX) = A \cov_{d_{S, A}}(X) A^\tp$. \end{prop} This means that the $d_S$-covariance of a linear transformation of $X$ is given by a transformation of the $d$-covariance of $X$ under a metric related to the linear transformation.
+However, if we introduce the new families of square-root semi-metrics $d_{S, A}(C,D) = \HSnorm{ \sqrt{ACA^\tp} - \sqrt{ADA^\tp}}$, where $C,D$ are $p \times p$ symmetric positive semi-definite matrices and $A$ is a $n \times p$ matrix, we have the following result, proved in Section~\ref{sec:technical-results} of the \supplement. \begin{prop} Let $A$ be a $n \times p$ matrix, and $X \in \bR^p$ be a random element with $\ee \rpnorm{X} < \infty$.
+Then $\cov_{d_S}(AX) = A \cov_{d_{S, A}}(X) A^\tp$.
+In the special case where $A^\tp A = I$, the identity matrix, we have $\cov_{d_S}(AX) = A \cov_{d_S}(X) A^\tp$. \end{prop} This means that the $d_S$-covariance of a linear transformation of $X$ is given by a transformation of the $d$-covariance of $X$ under a metric related to the linear transformation.
 In particular, the entries of a $d_S$-covariance do not correspond to the $d_S$-covariance of corresponding entries of the random vector.
 This is analogous to partial correlation.
+Furthermore, Proposition~\ref{prop:d-covariance-and-linear-transformations} tells us that the $d_S$-covariance is rotation equivariant.
+Note also that the $d_S$-covariance is a measure of spread, and that other measure of spreads have been proposed for multivariate data or functional data \citep{Locantore1999a,Gervini2008,kraus:2012}, motivated from a robustness perspective.